 Do you find yourself looking wistfully at the screen and counting the zeros on the latest Apple price tag?
-It’s no surprise that students, professionals, and entertainment gurus around the world struggle to afford the new, super-resolution iMacs and MacBooks.
+You’re not alone if you struggle to afford the new, super-resolution iMacs and MacBooks.
 But there is a savior, and it comes in the form of refurbished products.

 Here’s what you need to know when buying a refurbished Mac — either through Apple or another retailer.